MicroEJ/docs/PlatformDeveloperGuide/bluetooth.rst

 at longer periods in order to minimize power consumption.

-The diagram below shows a simplified view of the components involved in the provisioning of a Java network interface.
+The diagram below shows a simplified view of the components involved in the provisioning of a Java Bluetooth API.

 .. figure:: images/bluetooth-principle-diagram.png
    :alt: Component stack diagram.

-   Component stack diagram.
+   Component Stack Diagram.

 Bluetooth low level API connects the Bluetooth library to the user-supplied drivers code (coded in C).

 In order to test and validate a Bluetooth port:

-- Every LLAPI must be
+- Every LLAPI must be implemented.
-implemented.
-- Central and peripheral examples should work (test with Android app “nRF Connect”).
+- Central and peripheral examples should work (you may test with the mobile application “nRF Connect” available on Android and iOS).
 - Testsuite should pass.

 Functional Description